Union army: Formation

 The call for volunteers initially was easily met by patriotic Northerners, abolitionists, and even immigrants who enlisted for a steady income and meals.
 Over 10,000 German Americans in New York and Pennsylvania immediately responded to Lincoln's call, along with Northern French Americans, who were also quick to volunteer.
 As more men were needed, however, the number of volunteers fell and both money bounties and forced conscription had to be turned to.
-Many Southern Unionists would also fight for the Union Army.
-An estimated 100,000 white soldiers from states within the Confederacy served in Union Army units.
+Many Southern Unionists would also fight for the Union army.
+An estimated 100,000 white soldiers from states within the Confederacy served in Union army units.
 Between April 1861 and April 1865, at least 2,128,948 men served in the United States Army, of whom the majority were volunteers.

 It is a misconception that the South held an advantage because of the large percentage of professional officers who resigned to join the Confederate army.
 At the start of the war, there were 824 graduates of the U.S. Military Academy on the active list; of these, 296 resigned or were dismissed, and 184 of those became Confederate officers.
-Of the approximately 900 West Point graduates who were then civilians, 400 returned to the United States Army and 99 to the Confederate.
-Therefore, the ratio of U.S. Army to Confederate professional officers was 642 to 283.
-(One of the resigning officers was Robert E. Lee, who had initially been offered the assignment as commander of a field army to suppress the rebellion.
-Lee disapproved of secession, but refused to bear arms against his native state, Virginia, and resigned to accept the position as commander of the Virginian Confederate forces.
-He eventually became the overall commander of the Confederate army.)
-The South did have the advantage of having other military colleges, such as The Citadel and Virginia Military Institute, but they produced fewer officers.
+Of the approximately 900 West Point graduates who were then civilians, 400 returned to the U.S. Army and 99 to the Confederacy.
+The ratio of U.S. Army to Confederate professional officers was 642 to 283.
+One of the resigning officers was Robert E. Lee, who had been offered the assignment as commander of a field army to suppress the rebellion.
+Lee initially disapproved of secession, but refused to bear arms against his native state, Virginia, and resigned to accept the position as commander of the Virginian Confederate forces.
+Lee eventually became the overall commander of the Confederate army.

+The Confederacy had the advantage of having several military colleges, including The Citadel and Virginia Military Institute, but they produced fewer officers.
 Though officers were able to resign, enlisted soldiers did not have this right.
-As they usually had to either desert or wait until their enlistment term was over in order to join the Confederate States Army; their total number is unknown.
+As they usually had to either desert or wait until their enlistment term was over in order to join the Confederate States Army; though few are believed to have done so, their total number is unknown.

 Organization

 Leadership

-President Abraham Lincoln exercised supreme command and control over the Army in his capacity as commander-in-chief of the United States Armed Forces.
-Below him was the Secretary of War, who oversaw the administration of the Army, and the general-in-chief, who directed the field operations of the Army.
+U.S. President Abraham Lincoln exercised supreme command and control over the army in his capacity as commander-in-chief of the United States Armed Forces.
+Below him was the Secretary of War, who oversaw the administration of the army, and the general-in-chief, who directed the field operations of the army.

 At the start of the war, Simon Cameron served as Secretary of War before being replaced in January 1862 by Edwin Stanton.
 The role of general-in-chief was filled by several men during the course of the war: